h0mbre/Learning-C/Assignment-26/README.md

 };
 ```
 So, to set the value to the `sin_addr` member, we need to specify: `sever_addr.sin_addr.s_addr = <insert value>`.
 What does `sin_addr` even do?
 It specifies the address of the machine we want to listen on (the server).
 From the ip manpage: "*When a process wants to receive new incoming packets or connections, it should bind a socket to a local interface address using bind(2).
 In this case, only one IP socket may be bound to any given local(address, port) pair.
 When INADDR_ANY is specified in the bind call, the socket will be bound to all local interfaces.*" We want to listen on all interfaces, so we'll set this value to `INADDR_ANY`.
 We can set it with: `sever_addr.sin_addr.s_addr = INADDR_ANY`

+The last member of our struct is `sin_port`, and according to the aforementioned `sockaddr_in` definition, we need to use `htons()` function to convert our port value to network byte order.
+This should be relatively simple! `server_addr.sin_port = htons(5555)` should do the trick.

+We've now completed our struct!
+That's two of the three `bind()` arguments down.

+Lastly, we need `socklen_t addrlen` which according to the `bind()` manpage is just the size, in bytes, of the struct pointed to in the parameter we just filled with our newly created struct.
+So this argument will simply be `sizeof(server_addr)`, something we've already done before.

+Altogether, our bind argument should look like this bind(`sockfd <figure this out by yourself>, (struct sockaddr *)&server_addr, sizeof(server_addr));`

+We have `(struct sockaddr *)` which creates a pointer of type sockaddr (a struct), and we point it to the location in memory of our `server_addr` struct with the `&`.
+Lastly, we tacked on our `sizeof()` final argument.
+Not too bad and that was by far the hardest syscall in the program!